Skip to content

 Rate limits

-Jira Cloud enforces three independent rate limiting systems.
+Jira Cloud enforces three independent rate limiting systems:

 SystemScopeLimits